Patryk404/HackHeroes/Health_Journal-API/README.md

 }
 ```
 * * Description:
-Updates data such as height, weight and BMI.
+updates data such as height, weight and BMI.
 ***
 ### Calories
 * #### GET